 \section{Introduction}

 Heavy-tailed distributions are ubiquitous in modern datasets, especially those arising in economy, finance, imaging, biology, see \cite{woolson2011statistical,sahu2019noising,ibragimov2015heavy,biswas2007statistical,swami2002some,kruczek2020detect} for instance.
-In contrast to sub-Gaussian distributions, outliers and extreme values appear much more frequently in data with heavy-tailed distributions (referred to as heavy-tailed data), which challenges statistical analysis.
+In the recent literature, heavy-tailed distribution is often captured by bounded $l$-th moment, where $l$ is some fixed small scalar; this is essentially weaker than sub-Gaussian assumption, and thus outliers and extreme values appear much more frequently in data from heavy-tailed distributions (referred to as heavy-tailed data), which poses challenges for statistical analysis.
 In fact, many standard statistical procedures developed for sub-Gaussian data suffer from performance degradation in the heavy-tailed regime.
-Consequently, the past decade has witnessed considerable interests on statistical estimation methods that are robust to heavy-tailedness \cite{catoni2012challenging,fan2017estimation,nemirovskij1983problem,minsker2015geometric,brownlees2015empirical,hsu2016loss,fan2021shrinkage,zhu2021taming,lugosi2019mean}.
+Fortunately, the past decade has witnessed considerable progresses on statistical estimation methods that are robust to heavy-tailedness, see \cite{catoni2012challenging,fan2017estimation,nemirovskij1983problem,minsker2015geometric,brownlees2015empirical,hsu2016loss,fan2021shrinkage,zhu2021taming,lugosi2019mean} for instance.